JOIDES Resolution

 The riserless research vessel JOIDES Resolution (Joint Oceanographic Institutions for Deep Earth Sampling), often referred to as the JR, was one of the scientific drilling ships used by the International Ocean Discovery Program (IODP), an international, multi-drilling platform research program.
 JOIDES Resolution was previously the main research ship used during the Ocean Drilling Program (ODP) and was used along with the Japanese drilling vessel Chikyu and other mission-specific drilling platforms throughout the Integrated Ocean Drilling Program.
-She is the successor of Glomar Challenger.
+She was the successor of Glomar Challenger.

 The ship was first launched in 1978 as Sedco/BP 471, an oil exploration vessel.
 It was converted for scientific use 6 years later in 1984 and began working as the main research ship for ODP in January 1985.
 JOIDES Resolution was modernized during 2007–2008 and returned to active service in February 2009 following an extensive renovation of her laboratory facilities and quarters.

-Texas A&M University (TAMU) acts as manager and science operator of JOIDES Resolution as a research facility for IODP.
-The JOIDES Resolution Science Operator (JRSO) is funded through a cooperative agreement with the US National Science Foundation (NSF), with international contributions from 23 Program member countries.
+Texas A&M University (TAMU) acted as manager and science operator of JOIDES Resolution as a research facility for IODP.
+The JOIDES Resolution Science Operator (JRSO) was funded through a cooperative agreement with the US National Science Foundation (NSF), with international contributions from 23 Program member countries.
 The JOIDES Resolution ended operations in August 2024 following the non-renewal of NSF support.

 Naming

-JOIDES Resolution is named after HMS Resolution, in which Captain James Cook made his second and third voyages of exploration in the Pacific in the 1770s.
+JOIDES Resolution was named after HMS Resolution, in which Captain James Cook made his second and third voyages of exploration in the Pacific in the 1770s.

 JOIDES Resolution capabilities

-JOIDES Resolution employs wireline coring and logging techniques to recover sequences of core and geophysical data from beneath the seafloor.
-JOIDES Resolution operates in water depths between 76 m and nominally 5800 m, and has reached a maximum depth of just over 2100 m beneath the seafloor.
+JOIDES Resolution employed wireline coring and logging techniques to recover sequences of core and geophysical data from beneath the seafloor.
+JOIDES Resolution operated in water depths between 76 m and nominally 5800 m and reached a maximum depth of just over 2100 m beneath the seafloor.
 The longest drill string deployment was 6919 m while drilling in 5724 m water depth.
-To date, JOIDES Resolution has recovered more than 322 km of core.
+Over her lifespan as a research vessel, JOIDES Resolution recovered more than 373 km of core.

 Onboard facilities

-JOIDES Resolution is a state-of-the-art "floating Earth science laboratory" equipped with analytical equipment, software, and databases that allow shipboard scientists to conduct research at sea as soon as cores are recovered.
+JOIDES Resolution was a state-of-the-art "floating Earth science laboratory" equipped with analytical equipment, software, and databases that allowed shipboard scientists to conduct research at sea as soon as cores were recovered.
 Virtual 360° tours of laboratory areas and a flyover video of the ship are available online [see External links.]

 Laboratories

-The laboratory space includes facilities for visually describing core at the macro- and microscale; microscopes for petrological sediment analysis and biostratigraphic assessment; instrumentation for measuring physical properties, paleomagnetism, and the geochemistry of pore waters, sediment, and rocks; and equipment for cutting and sectioning samples from rock and sediment cores.
-The downhole measurements laboratory is used as a staging and data-acquisition area for obtaining in situ records of subseafloor formation properties ranging from borehole well logs to formation temperature and pressure.
+The laboratory space included facilities for visually describing core at the macro- and microscale; microscopes for petrological sediment analysis and biostratigraphic assessment; instrumentation for measuring physical properties, paleomagnetism, and the geochemistry of pore waters, sediment, and rocks; and equipment for cutting and sectioning samples from rock and sediment cores.
+The downhole measurements laboratory was used as a staging and data-acquisition area for obtaining in situ records of subseafloor formation properties ranging from borehole well logs to formation temperature and pressure.